lgautier/odsc-pdaibp-slides/README.md

 # Polyglot programming is being pragmatic
 ([ODSC-Boston](https://www.odsc.com/boston/) 2016)

-The conference version of an edible arrangement: a docker container to reproduce all code in an interactive notebook.
+The conference version of edible art: a docker container to reproduce all code in an interactive notebook.

 **The slides are not yet here, and the notebook is not final.
 The docker container is though.
 May be.**